Muhammadwasi/Multithreaded-Client-Server-Model/README.md

   - ```list process```
   - ```exit```
 - On accepting a connection from a client, it does two things:
-  - Registers the connectionin ConnList
+  - Registers the connection in ConnList
   - Creates two pipes and Fork the process for the client
     - The client process on server now implements multiplexed I/O for reading from client socket fd and reading end of the pipe
     - The client loops indefinitely anddoes either of the following things or both: